Skip to content

 Core Pieces

-• Chat renders the transcript, persistent buttons, and shared input field.
+• Chat renders the transcript and shared input experience

 Start With Seed Messages